A Gapless Phase with Haagerup Symmetry: Gapped Phases with Haagerup Symmetry

 This gapped phase can be characterised in terms of the vev of a local operator $\cO_1$ transforming in the $1^-$ representation of $\cH_3$.
 This local operator $\cO_1$ belongs to a multiplet of the $\cH_3$ action labelled by the anyon $\pi_1$ which contains also $\alpha^i \rho$-twisted sector operators, $i=0,1,2$.
-This phase is moreover characterised by the condensation of a purely string order parameter which sits in a multiplet labeled by the bulk anyon $\sigma_1$, comprising of operators in the $\Z_3$ subsymmetry twisted sector and $\alpha^i \rho$-twisted sector, $i=0,1,2$.
+This phase is moreover characterised by the condensation of two purely string order parameters which sit in a multiplet labelled by the bulk anyon $\sigma_1$, comprising of operators in the $\Z_3$ subsymmetry twisted sector and $\alpha^i \rho$-twisted sector, $i=0,1,2$.